Skip to main content

 Native Seed & Plant Partnerships

-Introducing Native Seed & Plant Partnerships (NSPPs) in southern Ontario – an initiative that builds on and works to implement recommendations from the Southern Ontario Seed Strategy
+Native Seed & Plant Partnerships (NSPPs) in southern Ontario have formed as an initiative to implement recommendations from the Southern Ontario Seed Strategy and are facilitated by Carolinian Canada and the Ontario Native Plant Growers Association (ONPGA).

-NSPPs invite native plant growers, users, and distributors in four regions across southern Ontario to scale up the quantity and diversity of native seeds within a sustainable, ethical supply chain.
+NSPPs invite native plant growers, users, and distributors in five regions across southern Ontario to scale up the quantity and diversity of native seeds within a sustainable, ethical supply chain.

 Each partnership will prioritize Indigenous engagement and leadership and reconciliation, focus on seed priorities that best serve their region ecologically and culturally, and connect with markets for ecosystem restoration, retail gardening, and plant conservation.